China to experiment with freer yuan in Shenzhen financial zone

 A news conference by China's economic planning agency in Hong Kong on Friday is expected to give more details of the project.

-The plan would build on other efforts to increase yuan use overseas, including a trade settlement programme that has contributed to a thriving offshore yuan market in Hong Kong.
+The plan would build on other efforts to increase yuan use overseas, including a trade settlement program that has contributed to a thriving offshore yuan market in Hong Kong.

-"This is a logical next step of the ongoing capital account opening and yuan internationalisation," said Wei Yao, China economist at Societe Generale in Hong Kong.
+"This is a logical next step of the ongoing capital account opening and yuan internationalization," said Wei Yao, China economist at Societe Generale in Hong Kong.

 "A lot of developments this year show that China is indeed sincerely committed to reforms and opening up."